ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-date/_component-interface-react.md

 </framework-specific-section>

 <framework-specific-section frameworks="react">
-<note>If you do not enable the grid option `reactiveCustomComponents`, it is still possible to use custom dates, however this will involve declaring your React component imperatively, and is not recommend.
+<note>If you do not enable the grid option `reactiveCustomComponents`, it is still possible to use custom dates, however this will involve declaring your React component imperatively, and is not recommended.
 See [Imperative Date Component](../component-date-imperative-react/).</note>
 </framework-specific-section>

 <framework-specific-section frameworks="react">